Shreyash1601/Block-Pe-Billing-Asset-Tracking-Application/README.md

 3.)
 It would enable Xiaomi to keep a track of it's products individually, the life cycle phases undergone, servicing trends, customer habits etc.
 This would help Xiaomi to make better business policies and improve upon their business strategies.

-# Installation
+# Installation( Please refer PPT for video demonstration of installation process)

 1.)
 Install NodeJS on your system and clone the repository on your local system.

 2.) _STARTING FRONT-END ..._

-Navigate to block-pe front-end and type _npm install_ to install dependencies of front end Navigate to front-end folder by writing _cd block-pe front-end_
+Navigate to block-pe front-end and type _npm install_ to install dependencies of front end

+Navigate to front-end folder by writing _cd block-pe front-end_

+Type _npm start_ to start the front-end server

+3.) _STARTING IPFS SEVER..._

+Navigate to IPFS server folder by writing _cd Block Pe IPFS_ and type _npm install_ to install the dependencies.

+After installing the dependencies, run the following command _nodemon ipfs1.js_ .